dladd/pyFormex/sphinx/tutorial.rst

   .. literalinclude:: _static/scripts/template.py
      :linenos:

-.. warning:: If the editor does not open, you may need to configure the editor command:  see :ref: `Settings --> Commands <settings-commands>`.
+.. note:: If the editor does not open, you may need to configure the editor command:  see :ref: `Settings --> Commands <settings-commands>`.

+   Make sure you are using an editor that understands Python code.
+Most modern editors will give you syntax highlighting and help with indentation.

 * The template script shows the typical layout of a |pyformex| script: